TL;DR

 Lack of proactive tax planning indicates underservice.
 A strong accountant initiates conversations about business structure, tax-timing strategies, and forward cash flow planning.
 If your accountant has never discussed R&D tax incentive eligibility or business structuring, that is a gap worth addressing.

 Fee opacity is another concern.
 You should receive a fixed-fee proposal before engagement, with clear scope and no surprise hourly add-ons.
 If your accountant cannot articulate pricing or it varies wildly between periods, that signals disorganisation.
+We compare the two pricing models in our post on fixed-fee accounting vs hourly billing.

 Finally, resistance to cloud-based tools suggests outdated practice.
 Modern accountants use Xero or similar platforms, real-time reporting dashboards, and automated data flows.
 If your accountant still requests Excel spreadsheets or manual bank reconciliation, the firm is operating with legacy systems that cost you time.